 Food safety in the city of Toronto, Ontario

 The city of Toronto in Ontario is governed by the Ontario Ministry of Health and Long Term Care and their acts on health promotion.
-One these acts is on safe food handling in all food facilities in the province – the Health Protection and Promotion Act.
+One these acts is on safe food handling in all food facilities and Food Safety Training in Toronto in the province – the Health Protection and Promotion Act.
 The act was amended in 2010, meaning all medium and high-risk facilities in the province are now required to have staff members trained in food safety and sanitation, not just high-risk facilities (when the act was first enforced in 2008).

 However, the act is very specific.
 The staff member tasked with getting trained and certified has to apply to a course offered by a provider that is approved by the Toronto local health authorities.
 We at Toronto First Aid is one of the few providers approved by the health authorities in the city – that means credentials and training you receive from any of our courses are valid all over the city and the province.